 HPLC Method for Analysis of Tartrazine on BIST A Column

-HPLC Method for Analysis of Tartrazine on BIST A Column by SIELC Technologies
+HPLC Method for Analysis of Tartrazine (FD&C Yellow 5) on BIST A Column by SIELC Technologies

 HPLC Method for Analysis of Tartrazine on BIST A Column

-Tartrazine is a popular yellow synthetic dye used in a multitude of food and cosmetic products.
-Using SIELC’s newly introduced BIST™ method, tartrazine, which ionizes in water, can be retained on a negatively-charged, cation-exchange BIST™ A column.
+Using SIELC’s newly introduced BIST™ method, Tartrazine (FD&C Yellow 5), which ionizes in water, can be retained on a negatively-charged, cation-exchange BIST A column.
 There are two keys to this retention method: 1) a multi-charged, positive buffer, such as N,N,N’,N’-Tetramethyl-1,3-propanediamine (TMDAP), which acts as a bridge, linking the negatively-charged tartrazine analytes to the negatively-charged column surface and 2) a mobile phase consisting mostly of organic solvent (such as MeCN) to minimize the formation of a solvation layer around the charged analytes.
 The effect of reducing the solvation layer by increasing the organic component concentration in the mobile phase can be clearly seen above, as can the effect of multi- and singly-charged buffers on retention.
 Other positively-charged buffers that can generate BIST™ include Calcium acetate and Magnesium acetate.
 Using this new and unique analysis method, tartrazine can be retained and UV detected at 260 nm.

 Condition